 I know I mention doing a lot of studying in this post, but trust me, it's worth it. |

 At the same time, I know that affording an editor is hard.
+There are many services out there.
+Some are more expensive than others.
+It’s

-I mean by this is that we often auto-correct our work in our minds as we read it
+We often auto-correct our work in our minds as we read it

 my work over at least three times and then step away from it for a day or so